choojs/choo-website/content/reference/forms.md

 4. When the `onsubmit` function fires, we select the form element.
 5. Now that we have the `<form>` element, we can extract all values using `window.FormData()`.
-It gives us back a special object containing all the form data that we can directly pass to the `fetch()` api.
+It gives us back a special object containing all the form data that we can directly pass to the `fetch()` API.
 It even works in all browsers!
 6. Now that we have our data, we can make a request to the server.
 We send it as an HTTP `POST` method, and attach the `body`.
 Depending on the result, it